-HSS currently has the largest implant retrieval program, containing over 20,000 retrieved implants.
-Since its start in 1977, the retrieval system had provided a means to evaluate the performance of orthopedic implants by advancing our understanding of the wear and damage seen on retrieved total joint replacements and the underlying mechanisms that are responsible for the in vivo damage.
-With the large number of retrievals, we can evaluate the effect of implant design changes as well as work with clinicians to answer research questions that revolve around implant performance.
+HSS currently has the largest implant retrieval program, containing over 25,000 retrieved total joint implants.
+Since its start in 1977, the retrieval system had provided a means to evaluate the performance of orthopaedic implants by advancing our understanding of the wear and damage seen on retrieved total joint replacements and the underlying mechanisms that are responsible for the in vivo damage.
+With the large number of retrievals obtained from revision surgeries performed at HSS, we can evaluate the effect of implant design changes as well as work with clinicians to answer research questions that revolve around implant performance.

 The implant retrieval system relies on the cooperation of staff in the Hospital’s operating rooms and in the Department of Pathology.
 After initial examination by pathologists, the retrieved implants arrive in the Mary and Fred Trump Institute within the Department of Biomechanics, where they for are cleaned, boxed, and cataloged into a database.
 The system allows access by investigators researching the performance of total joint replacements under the auspices of the Hospital’s Institutional Review Board, which oversees research involving human subjects.

 Implants are stored in labeled boxes and bins so that they can be easily located for use in research projects.

 The retrieval collection spans implants used to replace nearly every joint in the skeletal system.
 The collection continues to grow, with about 1000 new implants collected each year.

 Implants are collected from nearly all of the joints of the body.

 The retrieval system continues to grow with about a thousand new Implants added each year.

 Many techniques are available for analyzing retrieved implants with the goal of understanding their performance while they were implanted in patients.
 Performance can be examined based on the wear and deformation that the implant components underwent while implanted and how the local environment in the body may have changed or degraded the properties of the materials from which the implants were fabricated.
 Techniques include: